GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds

 Our radiance manifolds are adapted from GRAM with a few twists.
 First, we only use these MLP-generated radiance manifolds to represent a coarse, low-resolution scene trained to render 64$\times$64 images.
 Second, since the intermediate feature also bears useful information, we concatenate them with the final output color and occupancy as the input to the subsequent manifold super-resolution.

-\subsection{Manifold super-resolution}
+\subsection{Manifold Super-Resolution}

 Our key insight for manifold super-resolution is that efficient 2D CNNs can be applied.
-To this end, we first map the manifolds to regular image grids in order to apply convolutions.
+To this end, we first map the manifolds to regular image grids.

-\paragraph{Manifold gridding} The manifold gridding operation $\Pi$ flattens the learned surfaces $\{S_i\}$ and samples them to get a set of low-resolution radiance and feature maps:

-where $H_{\mathrm{lr}}$ and $W_{\mathrm{lr}}$ are the spatial resolution for which we use 64$\times$64.
+\paragraph{Manifold gridding} The manifold gridding operation $\Pi$ flattens the learned surfaces $\{S_i\}$ and samples them to get a set of low-resolution radiance and feature maps: where $H_{\mathrm{lr}}$ and $W_{\mathrm{lr}}$ are the spatial resolution for which we use 64$\times$64.
 Such a gridding operation can be implemented in various ways.
-GRAM has shown that the learned surfaces are nearly planner or with a smooth U-shape for the tested datasets.
+GRAM has shown that the learned surfaces are nearly planner.
 So in this work we simply use orthogonal projection to flatten the surfaces.
-For more complex surface shapes (\emph{e.g.,} closed ball), other sophisticated mapping functions can be selected or even jointly learned with GAN training.